linkeddata/dokieli/README.md

 ### Presentation

-The stylesheets are mostly tested using the Gecko browser engine e.g., Firefox.
+The CSS are primarily tested using the Gecko browser engine e.g., Firefox, as it provides a more comprehensive and consistent CSS screen and print media support.
-However, the views are also in good condition in other engines e.g., WebKit (Chrome, Chromium, Opera), and Trident (Internet Explorer) - your mileage may vary.
-As browser engines improve their CSS implementations, so do these stylesheets.
+The views are also tested for in other engines e.g., WebKit, and Trident.
+The single HTML is flexible such that it can presented in different ways - like a [CSS Zen Garden](http://csszengarde.com/ - using the browser or document options .As browser engines improve their CSS implementations, so do these stylesheets.

 ### Interaction

-* In browser editing (very soon!)
-No, you don't have to code HTML or trip over RDF syntaxes.
+* In browser editing without having to hand-code HTML or RDF syntaxes - partial support at the moment - and, sorting sections through table of contents.
+* Embed data in HTML: Turtle and JSON-LD.
-* Visiblity and identifiers for sections and other important enough declared concepts.
+* Visible identifiers for sections and other important enough declared concepts.
+Fosters sharing and cross-linking of concepts, arguments, workflows etc.
-* Document Metadata
+* Document metadata for authors.
-* Export to HTML
+* Exporting to HTML.
+A (La)TeX export is planned.
-* Local Storage (in the browser)
+* Local Storage (in the browser) for offline editing.
+Auto-save is available.
-* Switch between ACM and LNCS views (without touching the HTML template)
+* View switching e.g., ACM, LNCS, W3C-REC, Slideshow, Native.
 * Other stuff.. stay tuned! `git clone https://github.com/csarven/linked-research.git` :)